sui-foundation/sui-move-intro-course/unit-one/lessons/1_set_up_environment.md

 1. [Install Docker](https://docs.docker.com/get-docker/)

-2. Pull Sui image for Sui Move intro course
+2. Pull the premade Docker image for the Sui Move intro course

     `placeholder`

-3. Start the Docker image:
+3. Start the Docker container based on the downloaded image:

     `placeholder`